TriplyDB/Documentation/docs/ratt/index.md

 <dl>
   <dt>Backend-agnostic</dt>
-  <dd>RATT has connectors for a large number of source system.
+  <dd>RATT has connectors for a large number of source systems.
 The pipeline code makes use of a unified RATT record.
 This ensures that configuration is independent of the source system structure.
 Changing the source system often only requires the use of a new RATT connector that generates identical RATT records.</dd>
   <dt>Extensible</dt>
   <dd>Since RATT is implemented in TypeScript, it has access to all TypeScript and JavaScript libraries.</dd>
   <dt>Scalable</dt>